JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-basic-syntax-val"}

 Use the `var` keyword to declare variables that can be reassigned.
-These are mutable variables, and you can assign other values to them after initialization:
+These are mutable variables, and you can change their values after initialization:

 ```kotlin
 fun main() {